Polyhedron: Duality

+repeating the self-duality twice might not return each vertex and face of the polyhedron to its original position.

 Abstract polyhedra also have duals, obtained by reversing the partial order defining the polyhedron to obtain its dual or opposite order.
 These have the same Euler characteristic and orientability as the initial polyhedron.
 However, this form of duality does not describe the shape of a dual polyhedron, but only its combinatorial structure.
 For some definitions of non-convex geometric polyhedra, there exist polyhedra whose abstract duals cannot be realized as geometric polyhedra under the same definition.

 Vertex figures

 For every vertex one can define a vertex figure, which describes the local structure of the polyhedron around the vertex.
 Precise definitions vary, but a vertex figure can be thought of as the polygon exposed where a slice through the polyhedron cuts off a vertex.
 For the Platonic solids and other highly-symmetric polyhedra, this slice may be chosen to pass through the midpoints of each edge incident to the vertex, but other polyhedra may not have a plane through these points.
 For convex polyhedra, and more generally for polyhedra whose vertices are in convex position, this slice can be chosen as any plane separating the vertex from the other vertices.
 When the polyhedron has a center of symmetry, it is standard to choose this plane to be perpendicular to the line through the given vertex and the center; with this choice, the shape of the vertex figure is determined up to scaling.
 When the vertices of a polyhedron are not in convex position, there will not always be a plane separating each vertex from the rest.
 In this case, it is common instead to slice the polyhedron by a small sphere centered at the vertex.
 Again, this produces a shape for the vertex figure that is invariant up to scaling.
 All of these choices lead to vertex figures with the same combinatorial structure, for the polyhedra to which they can be applied, but they may give them different geometric shapes.